Hosea Stout: Nebraska

 After Brigham Young and the church were forced to leave Nauvoo in 1846, Stout served as the chief of police in Winter Quarters, Nebraska, when the Latter Day Saints migrated there.
 An early Mormon pioneer, Stout arrived in the Salt Lake Valley as a member of Heber C. Kimball's company in September 1848.

 Sometime after leaving Navuoo, Stout married additional wives, consistent with teachings and practices of the Church of Jesus Christ of Latter-day Saints (LDS Church) at the time.
 He married a total of six wives.

-China and Hong Kong Missions
+China and Hong Kong missions

-On August 28, 1852, a decision was made by Mormon missionary leaders that Elders Hosea Stout, James Lewis, and Chapman Duncan, along with Walter Thompson, were to travel on a mission to China.
-This was the first Mormon mission to China, and none in the group knew the Chinese language.
+On August 28, 1852, a decision was made by church leaders that missionaries Hosea Stout, James Lewis, and Chapman Duncan, along with Walter Thompson, were to travel on a mission to China.
+This was the first Latter-day Saint mission to China, and none in the group knew the Chinese language.
 Stout and his peers first traveled to the British Colony of Hong Kong, and from there traveled into mainland China.
 They made no converts there and so returned to Hong Kong, where they managed to convince only a few of their message.
 In late 1853, Stout and his peers returned to United States.
 His missions to China and Hong Kong were ultimately unsuccessful.